summer-ospp/help-en/docs/student.md

 2. Confirm your schedule to ensure that you can participate in the project at least 30 hours a week.

 3. It is vital to devote the open source project with personal initiative.
 We hope that students can find solutions by themselves before contacting us.
-At least read the student guide, key issues as well as activity agenda, etc.
+At least read the student guide, key issues as well as timeline, etc.

 4. Before participating in open source projects, please sort out your professional skills, interested technologies, interested programming languages, etc., which are conducive to the selection of appropriate projects.